macnow/homebridge-philipstv-enhanced/README.md

-# homebridge-philipstv-enhanced-19
+# homebridge-philipstv-2019
-Homebridge module for Philips TV (with JointSpace enabled) with Power on/off, Sound, Ambilight and Inputs list & control
+Homebridge module for Philips TV (with JointSpace enabled) with Power on/off, Inputs list & control

 # Description

-This plugin is a fork of [homebridge-philipstv-x](https://www.npmjs.com/package/homebridge-philipstv-x) with additional support for Sound control, Ambilight brightness control and input selection control.
+This plugin is a fork of [homebridge-philipstv-enhanced](https://github.com/blickfangQ2/homebridge-philipstv-enhanced).

-It has been modified to work on a 55OLED754/12 TV (2019 model with SaphirTV OS witch is not on Android) and may not work on older one.
-Code may need ajustement for Ambilight to work on other 2018 models
+It has been modified to work on a 55OLED754/12 TV (2019 model with SaphirTV OS witch is not on Android TV) and may not work on older one.
+Code may need ajustement for Ambilight to work on other 2018 & 2019 models

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-philipstv-enhanced-19
+2. Install this plugin using: npm install -g homebridge-philipstv-2019
 3. Update your configuration file.
 See the sample below.

 # Configuration